wonyoung-jang/wonyoung-jang.github.io/content/Pit signs for robotics competition.md

 ---
-aliases:
-draft: false
-slug:
-layout:
-githubrepo:
-keywords:
-type:
 date:
 - 2024-07-05 Friday
+description: A Figma template of pit signs to print for a large team event
+lastMod: 2024-07-07
 projects:
 - design
-description: A Figma template of pit signs to print for a large team event
 title: Pit signs for robotics competition
-tags:
-categories:
-lastMod: 2024-07-07
 ---
 ![pit-sign-figma-design-template.webp](/assets/pit-sign-figma-design-template_1720201629920_0.webp)